Women

 Since then, Lisa’s put her foot on the gas - pitching publicly for the first time (and already signing up for more opportunities).
 “I never thought I’d do that in a thousand years,” she said.
 “But now I’m actively looking for more ways to push myself.”

-Now, Harmonie is gearing up for its next big step: building out a more robust MVP and piloting with several new providers, including one that connects into a major home care channel.
+Now, Harmonie is gearing up for its next big step: building out new features and piloting with several new providers, including one that connects into a major home care channel.
 It’s the kind of progress that comes from staying focused, asking good questions and keeping the mission close.

 Lisa says the Fellowship’s sessions on founder mindset and investor readiness were game changers too.
 Lessons from investor, Kate Herbert, and Investment Manager at Startmate, Ben Simai helped her start thinking not just as a builder, but as someone shaping a company that could scale, raise capital and still stay true to its why.